-Smoothies might be the most convenient breakfast ever, and they’re one of the healthiest things you can possibly eat.
-A barebones smoothie is made of just water, soy milk or almond milk, plus some frozen fruit.
+Smoothies might be the most convenient breakfast ever.
+Plus they’re delicious and and can be full of nutrients.
+A bare-bones smoothie is made of just soy milk or almond milk, plus some frozen fruit.
 You can of course also jazz things up with sweetener, dates, protein powder, or various kinds of nuts.
+Many people also love to add some frozen banana for extra flavor.
 Since they’re made in a blender rather than a juicer, smoothies contain all the fiber of whatever fruit you’re using.

 An increasingly popular variant of regular smoothies is a “green smoothie.”
-Kale and spinach often play a starring role here, and some people will boost the chlorophyll content even further by adding spirulina or chlorella.
-I must hasten to add that, prepared ineptly, there is no beverage quite as vile as a green smoothie.
-But done right, it’s possible to get the kale and the sweetness of the fruit to balance nicely, so you’ve got something that’s quite delicious.
+Kale or spinach are usually included in these smoothies, and some people will boost the chlorophyll content even further by adding spirulina or chlorella.
+I must warn you that, prepared ineptly, there is no beverage quite as vile as a green smoothie.
+But done right, it’s possible to get the kale and the sweetness of the fruit to balance nicely, so you’ve got something that’s fairly tasty.
 In any event, it’s hard to come up with a more hardcore health food than a green smoothie.

 Here is a super easy starting-point for your smoothie adventures.
 If you want to get more ambitious, get ahold of a copy of Kathy Patalsky’s 365 Vegan Smoothies.

 - 1/4 cup frozen blueberries, raspberries, blackberries, or sliced peaches

 Add the above ingredients to a blender, or better yet a Blendtec or Vitamix, and process until smooth.